 Bring the smoker temperature up to 225 degrees Fahrenheit, and cook the burgers for one to one and one-half hours, or until the internal temperature reaches 155 degrees.
 Top the burgers with slices of cheese and continue smoking until the cheese begins to melt, and the meat temperature reaches 160 degrees.

 Immediately place the smoked burgers inside the buns and serve them with all the fixin's...dill pickle and sweet pickle slices, barbecue sauce, mustard and lettuce for starters.
-Enjoy these on a warm summer evening, or a cold winter day.
+Add a couple slices of fried bacon for a real treat.
+Enjoy these on a warm summer evening or a cold winter day.
 These are a great change of pace anytime at all!